 Among the artworks acquired following Riaño’s report, I would like to highlight two sets of textiles – the first from the silk manufacturer Garín of Valencia (fig. 5) , well-known until the end of the 20th century for its silk textiles based on 18th-century patterns and the second, from Molero, a Royal textile manufacture of textiles for Church vestments located in Toledo.

-The V&A Archive holds Molero´s catalogue (fig. 6), one of the few that survive, as far as I know.
+The V&A Archive holds Molero´s catalogue (fig. 6), one of the few that survive.
 This purchase comprised a selection of textiles (fabric samples) that Riaño explains as follows:

 The last time I was at Toledo I saw a collection of patterns of the different silks, they make including 15 different designs woven with gold and silver on different colours.
 The prices are on an average 2, 10 to 5, 10 GBP a metre.
 I think it may interest you to know of this, and perhaps suit you to have some specimens for the Exhibition of 1873.